 This build-up of abnormal prion proteins causes brain cells to die affecting memory, thinking, talking, balance, movement and behaviour and eventually leads to the death of the patient.

-While a few patients may live for a year or more, most sadly die within four to six months of symptoms starting and on average within six weeks of being diagnosed.
+While a few patients may live for a year or more, most sadly die within four to six months of symptoms starting.

 Approximately 120 new cases of sporadic CJD are diagnosed in the UK each year.